Are restaurants with board games a real thing?

 Bars and Restaurants with Games Keep Guests Entertained

-What are some reasons to check these board game restaurants out?
+What are some reasons to check these restaurants out?
 Is the experience different than having a meal and a board game at home?
 Should you bother going to one, or is it just a waste of money?

 This type of restaurant is well worth checking out, especially if you never have before.
 These restaurants can encourage more interaction and fun between you and your friends and family as well as strangers.
 They can also give you a chance to get out and experience something a little different than your traditional at-home family game night, too.